mborgerson/wiki-export/wiki/Dashboard.md

 ### Parental Control Bypass

-If parental Control is enabled and the password set has been forgotten, all is not lost.
+If Parental Control is enabled and the password set has been forgotten, all is not lost.
 Use the following sequence:

 1. X, Y, Left trigger, X